dRepanalyzer/dRepanalyzer/README.md

 ## Acknowledgments

-This script was developed by Claudio Zampato (main contributor), Lorenzo Banchieri, Aleksandra Grujic.
+This script was developed by Claudio Zampato (main contributor), Lorenzo Banchieri and Aleksandra Grujic.